Student Life

 Dining Services

-Metz Dining Service is our food service provider at NCF.
-Metz Dining Service combines the convenience and collegiality of the traditional college dining hall with an opportunity for self-catering that allows students to pursue their own styles of cooking and dining.
+Aramark Dining Services is our food service provider at NCF.
+Aramark combines the convenience and collegiality of the traditional college dining hall with an opportunity for self-catering that allows students to pursue their own styles of cooking and dining.
 In Hamilton Center, a full-service cafeteria provides breakfast, lunch, and dinner Monday–Friday and Brunch and Dinner on Saturdays and Sundays.
 Dining selections include many options from the salad bar, a vegetarian and vegan entrée at every station, and multiple food stations that rotate weekly.
-Boar's Head Deli with Starbucks coffee, cappuccino, and iced coffees operated by Metz complements the cafeteria hours and has extended hours into the evenings for students to buy subs, wraps, and snacks, and relax and study or watch some news in the Café.
-All students participate in at least a partial dining plan based on where a student lives and if they are a new or returning student.
+A U-Cook Center is provided for students to prepare their own meals as they like.
+The Social Roast is also located in HAM with Starbucks coffee and teas.
+The Barn by the Bay Cafe is located on the West side of campus and you may go to the website for menu and operational hours.

 Religious Life/Interfaith Activities

 New College of Florida, a public institution, does not endorse any religious affiliation or practice and does not offer religious services or doctrinal instruction.
 However, religion occupies an important place in the lives of many New College students and numerous local congregations and religious organizations welcome the participation and membership of New College students.
-Moreover, private organizations assist students in establishing relationships with local congregations, provide pastoral counseling, offer religious study groups, and conduct faith-based programs and activities.
-The Association for Campus Ministry, supported by local churches and denominational groups, provides a part-time campus minister.
-Hillel, supported by an independent board based in Tampa and Sarasota, is also available on campus.
+Moreover, private organizations assist students in establishing relationships with local congregations and provide pastoral counseling.

 Counseling Services